People Are Having Too Much Fun With John Stamos as the Chef in 'The Little Mermaid'

 ABC and Disney revealed the full cast for the production on Monday.
 The live-action musical stars Auli’i Cravalho, the titular voice of Moana, as Ariel, with Queen Latifah as Ursula, Shaggy as Sebastian and Graham Phillips (The Good Wife, Riverdale) as Prince Eric.
 While the show won’t air live on ABC until Nov.
 5, Stamos’ portrayal of Chef Louis has already become a flash point for online fun.
 The underlying question: Why does he look like that?

-Using the “my therapist” meme structure, writer Alexis Nedd pointed out her fear of the Full House star’s questionable facial expression.
+Using the “my therapist” meme structure, writer Alexis Nedd pointed out her fear of the Full House star’s facial expression.

 Others like Lucy James compared the actor’s look with Sportacus, Magnús Scheving’s character from the Icelandic children’s TV show, LazyTown.